allen-cell-animated/timelapse-colorizer/docs/FAQ.md

 ---

-Files located on VAST can be shared with other users internally.
+Files located on the internal filesystem (VAST) can be shared with other internal users.
 Users must be connected to the Allen Institute network to access them.

-1. If needed, rerun the dataset conversion to output to a folder on VAST.
-Your segmentations and/or images must also be located on VAST for the dataset to be loaded.
+1. If needed, rerun dataset conversion to output to a folder on the internal filesystem.
+Your segmentations and/or images must also be on the filesystem or another network-accessible location.
-2. Copy the path to your dataset folder on VAST.
-The path should start with `/allen/aics/` and the directory must contain either a `collection.json` or `manifest.json` file.
+2. Copy the path to your dataset folder.
 3. Follow the steps below, using the path as the URL to your dataset folder.

 ---